VO2Group/Starter/README.md

 ### Platform projects dispatch events to DOM Document Object

 Android and iOS are multitasking platforms, applications can be paused and can be resumed.
-To handle these features "Starter" send some events from native code to Javascript.
+To handle these features Starter send some events from native code to Javascript.
 The events are named `pause` and `resume`.

 On Android events are dispatched like this: